Translate

 The intellect aligned with truth cannot fully rest in concepts.
 Yet it must use concepts to function.
 So it strains.
 This struggle is not to be escaped.
 It is to be understood.
 When struggle is resisted, it hardens.
 When it is seen clearly, it softens into discernment.
 The verse is quietly reassuring what you experience as effort is not failure.
 It is the natural sensation of awareness touching its own limits.

-And in recognizing this, something subtle happens.
-Struggle is no longer personal.
+And in recognizing this, struggle is no longer personal.
 It becomes transparent.
 The intellect continues to function.
 Effort continues to arise.
 But the one who is aware of the struggle is not struggling.
 This is the doorway the verse opens.

-90.5 Does he thinks that there will never be anyone yakdira / will measure over him?
+90.5 Does he thinks that there will never be anyone yakdira / measure over him?

 NOTES : When struggle is felt as personal, the mind looks for relief.
 And one of the ways it seeks relief is by imagining absolute autonomy.
 “If no one measures me, limits me, evaluates me, then perhaps the strain will end.”
 This is the unspoken hope.